QuTech-Delft/libqasm/doc/source/cq1-instructions.rst

     ``goto`` is a special instruction that bypasses the type system in order to correctly resolve the subcircuit name.
 It is always defined, regardless of whether a ``goto`` instruction is added to the instruction set via the API.
+    In file versions older than 1.2, ``goto`` behaves like a normal instruction.

 .. note::